-There is public support for designation in Oak Street but there are also understandable concerns.
-Key issues are the degree of regulation imposed by designation (e.g. "will the municipality tell me what colour I can paint my front door?"), the cost of maintaining or upgrading older properties, and the potential encroachment of downtown commercial uses, the potential for lot consolidation and higher density development, the property owners who neglect their properties, and the potential effect of designation on property values.
+There is public support for designation in Downtown Lindsay but there are also understandable concerns.
+Key issues are the degree of regulation imposed by designation (e.g. "will the municipality tell me what colour I can paint my front door?"), the cost of maintaining or upgrading older properties, and the mix of institutional and commercial land uses now present, and the potential effect on property values.

 Regulation is something the Heritage Conservation District Plan addresses, and is influenced by comments from local residents and business owners.
 The degree of regulation is moderate and the process is overseen by trained heritage staff and volunteer members of a Council-appointed heritage advisory committee.
 The process is designed to be transparent and straightforward, and follows policies and guidelines that are based on widely accepted ways of dealing with older properties.
-As demonstrated in successful HCDs in Port Perry, Collingwood, Cobourg and Port Hope, designation's benefits outweigh the minor inconveniences of an additional regulatory process.
+As demonstrated in successful downtown HCDs in Port Perry, Collingwood, Cobourg and Port Hope, designation's benefits outweigh the minor inconveniences of an additional regulatory process.
 These heritage districts have maintained diversity and stabilized or improved property values, and local property owners and tenants have expressed high degrees of satisfaction with the results of designation.
 Although designation entails an additional level of municipal control over changes to property, it also helps stabilize areas, enhancing investment by reducing risk.
 And at a very basic level, one benefit of designation is often improved enforcement of existing property standards, an ongoing concern for residents and the municipality alike.